gamer-gang/gamerbot-classic/README.md

 ### Setup

-- setup a PostgreSQL server
+- install docker and docker-compose
 - copy `.env.example` to `.env` and fill in all variables
 - install dependencies: `yarn`
-- start webpack: `yarn dev`
+- start: `yarn dev`

 ### Debugging (VS Code)

-- run `yarn watch` in a terminal
+- start as usual: `yarn dev`
-- run `dev` configuration
+- attach to process using `dev` configuration